abhinandansharma/abhinandansharma/README.md

 ### 🎮 About Me
 - Front-end dev with a CSS superpower and a hunger to master backend & full-stack skills.
 - Pro gamer in downtime, always aiming for that clutch play (and a clean codebase).
-- Obsessed with building useful apps that solve real problems — no fluff, just impact.
+- Obsessed with building useful apps that solve real problems; no fluff, just impact.
 - Lifelong learner powered by Google, Stack Overflow, and a healthy dose of curiosity.

 ---